Our Council helps determine policy by tackling the issues you face day-to-day

 Find out more about the Council's structure, powers and the election process in our Council Byelaws.

 Elections of new Council members, take place two years out of three, during the spring.
-Forthcoming elections are to be held in 2018, 2020, 2021, 2023 and so on.
+Forthcoming elections will be held in 2020, 2021, 2023 and so on.
+Find out about the 2020 Council elections.

 Members can apply for designated positions representing particular membership groups when there are vacancies.
 The appointments are decided by our Appointments Committee.